 The Sublease Agreement

-Before any subleasing can proceed, and most importantly, after reviewing the original lease agreement to ensure it permits subletting*,* the two tenants (the original tenant and the subtenant) must agree to and sign a sublease agreement.
+Before any subleasing can proceed, and most importantly, after reviewing the original lease agreement to ensure it permits subletting*, the two tenants (the original tenant and the subtenant) must agree to and sign a sub lease agreement.
+This legally binding document outlines the terms of the sublease arrangement.[2]

 This agreement should outline:

-Once the sublease agreement is signed, the subtenant can move into the property.
-However, the original tenant remains ultimately responsible for the lease terms and ensuring rent is paid.
+Once the sub lease agreement is signed, the subtenant can move into the property.
+However, the original tenant remains ultimately responsible for the lease terms and ensuring rent is paid to the original landlord.

 Best Practices When Subleasing

-While the original tenant is responsible for finding a suitable subtenant, landlords play a crucial role.
-Here are some best practices to protect your interests and ensure a smooth transition:
+While the original tenant is responsible for finding a suitable subtenant, landlords play a crucial role in the subleasing process.
+Here are some best practices to protect your interests and ensure a smooth transition when dealing with a sub lease agreement:

-- Lease Agreement: Ensure your lease agreement explicitly outlines subletting rights and responsibilities.
+- Lease Agreement: Ensure your original lease agreement explicitly outlines subletting rights and responsibilities.
 This includes specifying whether subleasing is permitted and, if so, under what conditions.
+Any sub lease agreement must adhere to these terms.

 - Tenant Screening: The original tenant is primarily responsible for screening potential subtenants.
-However, landlords have the right to approve or deny a sublease request based on the suitability of the proposed subtenant, as outlined in the lease.
-Landlords should ensure their lease specifies the criteria for subtenant approval.
+However, landlords have the right to approve or deny a sublease request based on the suitability of the proposed subtenant, as outlined in the original lease.
+Landlords should ensure their lease specifies the criteria for subtenant approval for any potential sub lease agreement.

 - Communication: Maintain open communication with both the original tenant and the subtenant.
-Address any concerns promptly and ensure everyone understands their responsibilities.
+Address any concerns promptly and ensure everyone understands their responsibilities under the original lease and the sub lease agreement.

-- Sublease Agreement Review: Landlords should review the sublease agreement to ensure it aligns with the original lease terms, including rent amount, permitted use of the property, and other relevant clauses.
-The sublease cannot grant the subtenant more rights than the original tenant has under the master lease.
+- Sublease Agreement Review: Landlords should review the sub lease agreement to ensure it aligns with the original lease terms, including rent amount, permitted use of the property, and other relevant clauses.
+The sub lease agreement cannot grant the subtenant more rights than the original tenant has under the master lease.

 - Rent Payments: Verify that rent payments are made on time and in full.
 You can decide if the subtenant pays the original tenant or directly to you.
 Regardless, the original tenant remains ultimately responsible for rent.